-This page contains frequently asked questions about autism including Asperger syndrome and pervasive developmental disorders not otherwise specified.
+This page contains some of the most frequently asked questions about autism and related issues.

 If you think we should include any other questions on this page please let us know.